Vladimir Mayakovsky: Life and career

 As a young Bolshevik activist, Mayakovsky distributed propaganda leaflets, possessed a pistol without a license, and in 1909 got involved in smuggling female political activists out of prison.
-This resulted in a series of arrests and finally an 11-month imprisonment.
+This resulted in a series of arrests and finally an 11 month imprisonment.
 It was in solitary confinement in the Moscow Butyrka prison that Mayakovsky started writing verses for the first time.
 "Revolution and poetry got entangled in my head and became one," he wrote in I, Myself.
-As a minor, Mayakovsky was spared a serious prison sentence (with associated deportation) and in January 1910 was released.
+As a minor Mayakovsky was spared a serious prison sentence (with associated deportation) and in January 1910 was released.
 A warden confiscated the young man's notebook.
 Years later Mayakovsky conceded that was all for the better, yet he always cited 1909 as the year his literary career started.

-Upon his release from prison, Mayakovsky remained an ardent Socialist, but realized his own inadequacy as a serious revolutionary.
+Upon his release from prison, Mayakovsky remained an ardent Socialist, but realised his own inadequacy as a serious revolutionary.
 Having left the RSDLP (never to re-join it), he concentrated on education.
 "I stopped my Party activities.
-Sat down and started to learn… Now my intention was to make the Socialist art," he later remembered.
+Sat down and started to learn...
+Now my intention was to make the Socialist art," he later remembered.
 In 1911, Mayakovsky enrolled in the Moscow Art School.
 In September 1911 a brief encounter with fellow student David Burlyuk (which nearly ended with a fight) led to a lasting friendship and had historic consequences for the nascent Russian Futurist movement.
 Mayakovsky became an active member (and soon a spokesman) for the group Hylaea (Гилея), which sought to free the arts from academic traditions: its members would read poetry on street corners, throw tea at their audiences, and make their public appearances an annoyance for the art establishment.

 Burlyuk, on having heard Mayakovsky's verses, declared him "a genius poet".
 Later Soviet researchers tried to downplay the significance of the fact, but even after their friendship ended and their ways parted, Mayakovsky continued to give credit to his mentor, referring to him as "my wonderful friend".
 "It was Burlyuk who turned me into a poet.
 He read the French and the Germans to me.
 He pressed books on me.
 He would come and talk endlessly.
 He didn't let me get away.
-He would subsidize me with 50 kopeks each day so that I'd write and not be hungry," Mayakovsky wrote in "I, Myself".
+He would subsidise me with 50 kopeks each day so that I'd write and not be hungry," Mayakovsky wrote in "I, Myself".